-- 1 Select Tools > Elevation Plot.

-- 2 Select a point on the plot.

-- Details about the point appear in the upper-left corner of the plot.

-- 3 Select MENU > View Map.

-- 4 Select the information bar at the top of the screen.

-- 5 Select Go.

-- 6 Navigate using the compass (page 6) or map (page 6).
+- 1 Select Tools > Elevation Plot. - 2 Select a point on the plot.
+Details about the point appear in the upper-left corner of the plot. - 3 Select MENU > View Map. - 4 Select the information bar at the top of the screen. - 5 Select Go. - 6 Navigate using the compass (Navigating with the Bearing Pointer) or map (Map).